-files (list) - A list (longer than 1!) of files to check
+Parameters files (list) - A list (longer than 1!) of files to check

-A slice object giving the location of the datestamp
+Returns A slice object giving the location of the datestamp

-slice
+Return type slice

-DatestampLocationError: - Raised if there is more than one slice found where the numbers vary over different files -or- if the length of the file list is not longer than 1.
+Raises DatestampLocationError : - Raised if there is more than one slice found where the numbers vary over different files -or- if the length of the file list is not longer than 1.